 - To find a job so that they could send money back home to feed their families

-Those that worked in the mines were quickly recognised as hard workers and diligent labourers that often delivered better results than their American colleagues.
+Those that worked in the mines were quickly recognised as hard workers and diligent labourers that sometimes delivered better results than their American colleagues.

-The story goes (according to the aul lad in Kinsale, anyway!) that the Irish had a knack of digging up mining fortunes during the gold rush.
+The story goes that the Irish had a knack of digging up mining fortunes during the gold rush.
 Was this luck?!

 Or was it pure determination to succeed?!
 After all, these people had just left a land rife with mass poverty and starvation and were surely just doing everything in their power to find, keep and excel at a job.

-The term ‘the Luck of the Irish’ is said to have followed successful miners from Ireland for the duration of the gold rush in America.
+The Luck of the Irish saying is said to have followed successful miners from Ireland for the duration of the gold rush in America.